williamsnell/ws_content/content/posts/entropy/index.md

 - It's completely deterministic if you know \(X_1\) and \(X_2\).
 - It's decidedly non-linear.
 There are periodic functions, terms multiplied together, but not a linear term in sight.
 It's a mess!
-- The underlying distributions are not just normally distributed.
+- The underlying distributions are not normally distributed.
 A lot of successful techniques assume underlying normal distributions, but we want a technique that doesn't *require* those assumptions hold to be accurate.
-- It looks a bit like a sideways christmas-tree on the x-z plane, and a bit like a bow-tie on the y-z plane.
+- It looks a bit like a sideways christmas-tree on the \(x_1-y\) plane, and a bit like a bow-tie on the \(x_2-y\) plane.

 I'm not completely joking with the last point - our human brains can *easily* tell that \(Y\), \(X_1\), and \(X_2\) are related.
 There's